hydpy-dev/hydpy/hydpy/docs/rst/development.rst

     >>> sm.outputfiletype = 'test'
     Traceback (most recent call last):
       ...
     ValueError: The given sequence file type `test` is not implemented.
-Please choose one of the following file types: npy and asc.
+Please choose one of the following file types: npy, asc, and nc.

 Of course, the extensive usage of protected attributes increases the length of the source code and slows computation time.
 But,